If you have psoriatic arthritis and symptoms affect your job performance, you may be eligible for disability benefits.

 - taking frequent breaks to move your body

-The federal government runs two programs that provide benefits to people with disabilities:
+The U.S. federal government runs two programs that provide benefits to people with disabilities:

 - Social Security.
 The disability insurance program through Social Security provides benefits to people with disabilities who worked long enough within a certain period of time.
 The exact requirements to qualify will depend on your age.
 The amount you receive is based on your lifetime average earnings.

 - Supplemental Security Income (SSI).
 This program provides cash assistance to people with disabilities who have limited income and resources.
-An individual who qualifies for the program can receive up to $783 a month from the federal government.
+As of 2022, a person who qualifies for the program can receive up to $841 per month from the federal government.
 Some states also offer a supplemental amount to people who meet certain qualifications.

 You can apply as soon as PsA makes it difficult or impossible to perform a job.
 While there’s no requirement for you to have a disability for a certain amount of time before you apply, you will need to show that PsA will prevent you from working for at least 12 months.